Im-Rises/CMake-Cpp-Library-Example/Lib_OpenCL/README.md

 OpenCL is a framework for writing programs that execute across heterogeneous platforms consisting of CPUs, GPUs, DSPs, FPGAs, and other processors or hardware accelerators.

+> **Warning:**
+> For unknown reasons, the OpenCL library is not working on macOS.
+> If you have any idea why, please let me know.

 ## How to compile

 According to your OS, the build setup is different.
 Check the appropriate indication according to your os below.